Aidan Clancy – Commercial Director – Clancy Homes

 Richard is author of a number of papers on ‘People Development’ and has published his own book on goal setting and problem solving techniques for new managers.
 Richard has developed Trade productivity improvement systems such as the Daily Milestone tracker (DMT), Constraint Log Implementation and Last Planner® for tracking and managing large scale project progress.

-Richard Fitzpatrick – Director for Programme Management and Project Controls (NPHDB) – Chair of the Lean Construction Ireland
+Richard Fitzpatrick – Director for Programme Management and Project Controls (NPHDB) – Chair of Lean Construction Ireland

 Richard is Director for Programme Management and Project Controls with the National Paediatric Hospital Development Board and a member of the NPHDB Executive with responsibility for delivering the New Children’s Hospital – the largest single capital investment in any healthcare project in Ireland.